-In general, successful applicants will have attained at least a 3.0 undergraduate grade point average (GPA) and an above average score on the GRE or GMAT.
+In general, successful applicants will have attained at least a 3.0 undergraduate GPA and an above average score on the GRE or GMAT.

-Students are encouraged to submit applications prior to December 15 in order to be considered for USC Price Scholarships.
+Students are encouraged to submit applications prior to December 15, should they wish to be considered for USC Price Scholarships.
 Since the admission review process does not include an interview, submitted materials should present student qualifications clearly and completely.

 The following items are required in order to complete the applications process: